Our Research Projects

-We are currently recruiting participants for studies - including people with disabilities, older adults, people living with dementia, family/friend caregivers, professional care workers and planning professionals.
+We are currently recruiting participants for studies - including people living with dementia, care partners, professional care workers and planning/urban design professionals.

 • A tactile map representing Cabbagetown in Toronto.
 Felt circles represent trees, ribbons represent roads, wooden blocks represent buildings, and the streetnames are spelt out in braille using gemstones.